 Gather the necessary tools and materials:

-• Ruler or measuring tool
+- Ruler or measuring tool

-• Pencil or marker for drawing
+- Pencil or marker for sketching

-• Safety goggles and a well-ventilated work area
+- Safety glasses and a well-ventilated workspace

 Step 2.
 Design planning:

 Step 3.
-Prepare the acrylic plate:
+Prepare the acrylic sheet:

 Step 4.
 Transfer the design:

 Step 5.
-Attach the acrylic:
+Secure the acrylic:

 Step 6.
-Start hand engraving:
+Begin hand engraving:

 Step 7.
-Check engraving depth:
+Control engraving depth:

 Regulate the engraving depth by adjusting the pressure applied and the speed of the tool.
-Take your time and work gradually to achieve a consistent depth and a clean finish.
+Take your time and work gradually to achieve consistent depth and a clean finish.

 Step 8.
 Clean and refine: